akc8012/acolannino.io/content/blog/how-to-harass-your-elected-officials-using-typescript/index.md

 ### Parcel good, webpack bad
 In the end, everything had to be bundled together.
-TypeScript had to be *transpiled* down to JavaScript, source-code minified, and assets included into in the mix.
+TypeScript had to be *transpiled* down to JavaScript, source-code minified, and assets included into the mix.
 My bundler of choice was [Parcel](https://parceljs.org/), instead of the more popular [webpack](https://webpack.js.org/).

 Parcel is just webpack, but not a mess.
 I know it's comforting to use these "super simple CLIs" like create-react-app, preact-cli, or gatsby-cli, but I strongly advise you to reconsider.
 These all use webpack under the hood.
 Here's some recent [footage I found of the average webpack config file](https://www.youtube.com/watch?v=LyUN40weqIk).